 IACP & Cisco Systems Community Policing Award

-Applications for the 2013 IACP/Cisco Community Policing Award are no longer being accepted.
+Applications for the 2016 IACP/Cisco Community Policing Award are now being accepted.

-Since 1998, the IACP’s Community Policing Committee has recognized outstanding community policing initiatives undertaken by law enforcement agencies worldwide through the annual Community Policing Award, sponsored by Cisco Systems.
+The IACP’s Community Policing Committee recognizes outstanding community policing initiatives undertaken by law enforcement agencies worldwide through the annual Community Policing Award, sponsored by Cisco Systems.

-The IACP and Cisco Systems Community Policing Award is presented in five categories for law enforcement agencies that serve populations of varying sizes.
+The IACP/Cisco Community Policing Award is presented in five categories for law enforcement agencies that serve populations of varying sizes.
 Additionally, agencies that use community-policing philosophies in the furtherance of homeland security initiatives are eligible for special homeland security recognition.
+Agencies that use the best of technology to support community-policing philosophies and principles are eligible for Best Use of Technology in Support of Community Policing Initiatives.
 Those categories are:

 - Agencies Serving a Population Fewer than 20,000